Setup development environment (Rust)

 The code for Bulbbot is fully open sourced and we allow the community to contribute to the codebase.

 Please note that you may not host your own version of Bulbbot publicly and or provide support for the bot in any way.
-You are however allowed to host a private version of the bot that can be used in private servers.

 We also offer no support for selfhosting the bot.
 You're on your own here, so proceed at your own risk!